RachWalm/spelling-game/README.md

 - To make the game competitive (and therefore retain interest - to better ones score) there will be a score per letter that is correct.

-- It is out of scope to actually teach children spelling - this is just a fun game to aid their learning.
+- It is out of scope to actually teach children spelling - this is just a fun game to be played on a a computer to aid their learning.

 ### User Stories